dmulyalin/N2G/README.md

 ## Why?

-To save your time on producing consistently looking, editable diagrams of arbitrary size and complexity in a programmatic way.
+To save your time on producing consistently looking, editable diagrams of arbitrary size and complexity in a programmatic way helping to satisfy your "Need To Graph" desire.

 ## How?